Beauty foods nourish your way to a more vibrant, healthier, and naturally beautiful you!

 5. Leafy Greens

-Spinach, kale, and other leafy greens are packed with vitamins, minerals, and antioxidants that support healthy skin and hair.
+Spinach, kale, and other leafy greens contain vitamins, minerals, and antioxidants that support healthy skin and hair.

-Almonds, walnuts, flaxseeds, and chia seeds provide essential fatty acids, protein, and minerals that contribute to strong, shiny hair and nails.
+Almonds, walnuts, flaxseeds, and chia seeds provide essential fatty acids, protein, and minerals that promote shiny hair and nails.

 7. Green Tea